TahaRostami/TahaRostami.github.io/index.markdown

 # About Me

 Welcome to my homepage!
-I'm Taha Rostami, a computer engineer and researcher specializing in the application and development of machine learning and automated reasoning across various domains, including software engineering, mathematical logic, and gaming.
+I'm Taha Rostami, a computer engineer and researcher who focuses on the application and development of machine learning and automated reasoning across various domains, particularly in software engineering, mathematical logic, and gaming.

 Outside of my professional pursuits, I enjoy teaching, playing board games, and delving into Persian literature, history, and philosophy.
 Additionally, I have a passion for painting and calligraphy.